-If you're looking to add a few more tools to your graphic design arsenal, you've come to the right place.
-Here we've rounded up the best hardware, software and other graphic design tools to help creatives of all levels work more effectively.
-Whether you're starting from scratch or looking to upgrade a specific piece of equipment, our recommendations will help you pick the best option.
+If you're looking for the essential tools for graphic designers, you've come to the right place.
+We've rounded up the best hardware, software and other graphic design tools to help creatives of all levels work more effectively.
+Whether you're starting from scratch or looking to upgrade a specific piece of kit, our recommendations will help you pick the best option.

-Reliably equipment doesn't have to be expensive (take a look at our guide to the best free graphic design software if your budget it particularly tight), but here we've hand-picked the very best kit that money can buy.
-We wouldn't hesitate to recommend each item to our own friends and colleagues.
+Reliable equipment doesn't have to be expensive (take a look at our guide to the best free graphic design software if your budget it particularly tight), but here we've hand-picked the very best kit that money can buy based on our reviews of each product.
 Some might be a big investment, but all will be worthwhile in the long run.

 We've split the products here into four sections: hardware (covering everything from workstations to extra storage); creative software; creative tools (think sketchpads and Pantone books); and home office items.
 You'll find our list of essential graphic design books elsewhere on the site.
 And if you need more office inspiration, see our office organisation ideas and our office storage solutions.